Norman R. Augustine

-Norman Ralph "Norm" Augustine (born July 27, 1935) is a U.S. aerospace businessman who served as United States Under Secretary of the Army from 1975 to 1977.
+Norman Ralph "Norm" Augustine (born July 27, 1935) is an American aerospace businessman who served as United States Under Secretary of the Army from 1975 to 1977.
 Augustine served as chairman and CEO of the Lockheed Martin Corporation.
 He was chairman of the Review of United States Human Space Flight Plans Committee.

 In 1983, Augustine was elected as a member into the National Academy of Engineering for imaginative blending of the skills of engineer, analyst, and manager to accomplish important aerospace engineering projects.

 Early life and education

-Augustine was raised in Colorado, "an only child in the mountains," and the first of his family to have the opportunity to attend college.
+Augustine was raised in Colorado, "an only child in the mountains", and the first of his family to have the opportunity to attend college.

 He attended Princeton University, from where he graduated magna cum laude with a B.S.E. in Aeronautical Engineering and an M.S.E.
 He completed a 295-page senior thesis titled "Preliminary Design for a Supersonic Trainer" with John W. Bittig and Douglas N. Beatty.
 He was elected to Phi Beta Kappa, Tau Beta Pi and Sigma Xi.

 Career

 In 1958, he joined the Douglas Aircraft Company in California, where he worked as a research engineer, program manager and chief engineer.
 Beginning in 1965, he served in the Office of the Secretary of Defense as Assistant Director of Defense Research and Engineering.
 He joined LTV Missiles and Space Company in 1970, serving as vice president of advanced programs and marketing.
 In 1973 he returned to the government as Assistant Secretary of the Army and in 1975 became Under Secretary of the Army, and later Acting Secretary of the Army.
 Joining Martin Marietta Corporation in 1977 as vice president of technical operations, he was elected as CEO in 1987 and chairman in 1988, having previously been president and COO.
 In 1990, he chaired the Advisory Committee on the Future of the U.S. Space Program, known as the Augustine Committee.
 He served as president of the Lockheed Martin Corporation upon the formation of that company in 1995, and became CEO later that year.
-He retired as CEO of Lockheed Martin in April 1997. on the faculty of Princeton University where he served until July 1999.
+He retired as CEO of Lockheed Martin in April 1997 to join the faculty of Princeton University in September 1997, where he served as a lecturer until July 1999.

 In 1999 he helped found In-Q-Tel, a venture capital firm sponsored by the CIA with a mandate to support United States intelligence by investing in advanced technology.